yabellini/docs.carpentries.org/topic_folders/hosts_instructors/index.rst

 Opportunities for certified instructors to teach Carpentries workshops are listed `here <https://docs.google.com/spreadsheets/d/1YhTAzEalDqKUowgej7aRa7E1K0XcB6ZezoVUt6VN2qY/edit#gid=0>`_.
 Join the `instructors mailing list <https://carpentries.topicbox.com/groups/instructors>`_ to be notified when new opportunities are posted.

 Certified instructors are also encouraged to run workshops themselves.
-When organising a workshop, you have two options: a centrally-organised or Self-Organised workshop.
+When organising a workshop, you have two options: a Centrally-Organised or Self-Organised workshop.

-One way to understand the distinction between centrally-organised and Self-Organised workshops is who is responsible for certain key workshop components:
+One way to understand the distinction between Centrally-Organised and Self-Organised workshops is who is responsible for certain key workshop components:

-Centrally Organized Workshop
+Centrally-Organised Workshop
 ******************************

     * registration managed by The Carpentries Workshop Administration Team